-Since 2019 ENAV has taken part in the CSR and Social Innovation Show, the most eagerly awaited event among sustainability advocates.
-Recognised as the main event in Italy dedicated to these themes, the Show has contributed to the diffusion of a culture of social responsibility, provided opportunities for updating, and facilitated networking among the various social players.
+Since 2019 ENAV has taken part in the Salone della CSR e dell'Innovazione Sociale, the event most anticipated by those who believe in sustainability.
+Recognised as the main event in Italy dedicated to these themes, the Salone has contributed to the diffusion of a culture of social responsibility, provided opportunities for updating, and facilitated networking between different social players.